Much Hadham: Governance

+There are three tiers of local government covering Much Hadham, at parish, district, and county level: Much Hadham Parish Council, East Hertfordshire District Council, and Hertfordshire County Council.
+The parish council generally meets at the Village Hall on High Street.

+For national elections, the parish forms part of the Hertford and Stortford constituency.

+Administrative history

+Much Hadham was an ancient parish in the Edwinstree hundred of Hertfordshire.
+From 1835, the parish formed part of the Bishop's Stortford poor law union, a group of parishes which collectively administered their responsibilities under the poor laws.
+When elected parish and district councils were established in 1894, Much Hadham was given a parish council and included in the Hadham Rural District, which covered those rural parishes from the Bishop's Stortford poor law union which lay within Hertfordshire.
+The Hadham Rural District was abolished in 1935, when Much Hadham became part of the Braughing Rural District, which was in turn abolished in 1974 on the creation of East Hertfordshire.

 Education

 Wall painting at The Forge Museum: "The judgement of Solomon" depicting Elisabeth I as Solomon.

 St Andrew's Church of England Primary School in Much Hadham is a Church of England school with links to the parish church of St Andrew's.
 It has about 250 pupils between the ages of 4 and 11.
 The school also has a nursery in the mornings for younger children.
 A village school has existed in the village since the 1840s.
 The first now known as the Flint House.
 A second independent pre prep school in Much Hadham, the Barn School, closed in 1998.
 There is also a pre-school with about 40 children aged between 2 and 4.

 Outside the village of Much Hadham in the hamlet of Perry Green there is St. Elizabeth's School and residence for children and young adults with epilepsy, established in 1903, the second largest employer in the District.

 Much Hadham has a small museum, The Forge Museum, which contains preserved Elizabethan wall-paintings as well as information about local history.
 The Henry Moore Foundation in Perry Green houses a large collection of the artist's work.